VAAP Talking Points On 2025 Preparation

 Daily Precautions:

 Remember, we live in a border zone where government insulation from accountability for denying immigrants due process is highest.
+Ask friends and neighbors to contact the National Lawyers Guild for help setting up border zone legal observer networks.

 Remember, there are no rights without remedies.
 We need impact litigators willing to file suit to enforce APA and due process rights violations.